Abdul-Muttalib ibn Hashem "Grandfather of the Prophet"

 He is Abd al-Muttalib, and his name is Shaybah al-Hamd, the son of Hashim bin Abd Manaf bin Qusay bin Kilab bin Murrah bin Ka'b bin Lu'ay bin Ghalib bin Fihr bin Malik bin al-Nadr bin Kinanah bin Khuzaymah bin Mudrikah bin Ilyas bin Mudar bin Nizar bin Ma'ad bin Adnan.
 His mother is Salma bint Amr al-Najariyya al-Khazrajiyya.

-Birth and Early Life Shaybah was born in Yathrib around 480 CE.
+He was born in Yathrib around 480 CE.
 He was raised among his maternal uncles from the Banu Najjar tribe.
 His father passed away in Gaza during a business trip, so his uncle, Muttalib bin Abd Manaf, brought him back to Mecca.
 When he entered Mecca with him, the Quraysh said, "Abd al-Muttalib".
-He replied, "No, he is the son of my brother, Shaybah".
+He replied, "No, he is my brother's son, Shaybah".
 Abd al-Muttalib was a wise and noble man, eloquent in speech, attentive, and beloved by his people.
 They honored him in a way none of his ancestors had been honored.
 After his uncle Muttalib's death, he assumed the responsibility of providing water and food for the pilgrims, maintaining what his ancestors used to provide for their people.

 He took care of the Prophet Muhammad after his father's death and had the honor of raising him after the passing of his mother, Aminah bint Wahb of the Zuhrah tribe.
 Abd al-Muttalib passed away when the Prophet Muhammad was eight years old.
+He was known for his completeness, wisdom, eloquence, and nobility, becoming the leader of the Quraysh until his demise.

 His nickname was 'Al-Fayyad' (the generous).
 He was one of the greatest men in Mecca and the Arabian Peninsula, having a gathering near the Kaaba where men of Mecca and Quraysh would sit around him, listening and respecting him.
 He had a saying all over Mecca, opening his homes to feed pilgrims, visitors, and travelers.
 They called him the 'Feeder of Humans, Wild Animals, and Birds".
 He had a herd of camels dedicated to serving the Kaaba, the House of God.